oxinosg/chat/apps/client-chat/readme.md

  - components: react components. each component is structred as: components/index/styles
  - pages: represents application pages. each page is independent from each other and is structed like a component. (also includes routes)
  - store: state managment related files:
-   - redux: actions/reducers/selectors/effects/sagas/types
+   - redux:
+     - actions
+     - reducers
+     - middleware
+     - effects
+     - selectors
+     - types
-   - apollo: containers/selectors
+   - apollo:
+     - containers
+     - selectors
  - services: api calls, graphql queries/mutations
  - utils
  - constants